darraghoriordan/darragh-oriordan-com/src/pages/2020/03/06/upgrade-tslint-to-tslint/index.md

 ---
-title: 'Upgrading TSLint to ESlint'
+title: 'TSLint is deprecated: How to upgrade to ESlint'
 category: 'development'
 cover: header.jpg
 date: '2020-03-06T17:12:33'